What You Should Know About Alex Ovechkin and Vladimir Putin’s Relationship

 In 2017, Ovechkin launched what he called “Putin Team” during the 2018 Russian presidential election.
 At the time of the launch, he said that the effort isn’t a political statement.
 In an Instagram post, he shared in Russian that he “never made a secret of my attitude toward our president, always openly supporting him,” the Associated Press reported.

-The Kremlin later publicly shared its support of Overchkin’s efforts, according to USA Today.
+The Kremlin later publicly shared its support of Ovechkin’s efforts, according to USA Today.
 “We definitely welcome [Ovechkin’s] wish to express his support of our president, especially from abroad,” Russian spokesperson Dmitry Peskov had said.

 View this post on Instagram